 Shayla was the first line and image.
 Shayla found their inspiration from their environment which made them used to the idea of their silence.
 They decided to push back on what they are supposed to do.
 Danielle had the last line, and she brought all the individual pieces and words from the poem into a single eight-word line.
 All in all, the piece came together to combine different voices, tones and moods into one that shouted our voices from the rooftops.

-Danielle Mazzeo is a grant writer for the American Museum of Natural History in New York City.
-She is a published poet who loves movies, naps, inky pens, and lunch.
-She has so enjoyed her first year as a Girls Write Now mentor.
-Currently, Danielle lives in Brooklyn, NY with her partner and two spoiled tuxedo cats.
+Danielle Mazzeo (she/hers) is a grant writer for the American Museum of Natural History.
+She is a NYC-native and a published poet.
+She received her BA from Brown University.
+Currently, Danielle lives in Brooklyn with her partner and their cat, Maude.

 A MONTH IN REVIEW: ABROAD IN COPENHAGENby Joanna Tan